In 1907, this, single-truck, combination

 Financial and Corporate

 Operations in 1897 and early 1898 were also profitable but for the year ended June 30, 1899, there was a deficit of $943.21.
-From then on, the railway followed a pattern of having a deficit one year and a profit the next - neither very large and about balancing each other out as time passed.
+From then on, the railway followed a pattern of having a deficit one year and a profit the next - neither very large, and, about balanced each other out, as time passed.

 F. B. Lee was succeeded by W. J. Jones of Norway as general manager and superintendent in 1900 and in 1903, Mr. Jones was replaced by H. B. Young.
 Mr. Young remained with the railway until its abandonment.